vinimoz/agora/README.md

 - Redefine to be more generic ?

 ## Bug fix

-- CSR error in console.
 - Public share no tested
+- Image in tiptap doesnt display.

 ## Installation / Update